 The UK publishing industry makes a significant contribution to the creative industries as a whole, with a turnover of £5.7bn in 2017.
 The UK is the largest exporter of physical books in the world, with a 17% share of world exports.

 The UK Government needs to maintain a policy environment in which the creative industries continue to thrive.
 This means placing greater emphasis on supporting writers, translators, illustrators and other creators.

 What are we asking for?

-- Support for self-employed workers: our members tend to be self-employed, and we believe the tax and benefits regime needs to be strengthened.
+- Support for self-employed workers: our members tend to be self-employed, and we believe the tax and benefits regime for the self-employed needs to be strengthened.
 See our Tax and Benefits page.